iptv-org/iptv/.readme/template.md

 - `https://iptv-org.github.io/iptv/index.category.m3u` contains all the links grouped by their category (specific categories available below)
 - `https://iptv-org.github.io/iptv/index.language.m3u` contains all the links grouped by their language (specific languages available below)

-Are your tastes more specific, or do you really need something specific ?
+Are your tastes more targeted, or do you need something specific ?
 Use one of the playlists from the list below.

 ### Playlists by category